yarlson/ftl/README.md

 - Fetches logs from specified services
 - Supports real-time streaming with the `-f` flag
 - Allows limiting the number of log lines with the `-n` flag

+### SSH Tunnels (`ftl tunnels`)

+- Connects to your server via SSH
+- Establishes port forwarding from local ports to remote ports for all defined dependencies
+- Maintains active tunnels with keep-alive packets
+- Allows for graceful shutdown upon user interruption (Ctrl+C)

 ## Use Cases